 Plus, doxycycline is already used as a post-exposure pill — just not for STIs.
 The CDC recommends a single dose of the medication after a tick bite in areas with lots of Lyme disease, and one or more doses after exposure to water contaminated with the bacteria that causes leptospirosis, an infection that can lead to kidney and liver damage and even death.

-If rising STI rates are such a public health emergency, why isn’t doxyPEP a slam dunk?
+If rising STI rates are such a public health emergency, why isn’t doxyPEP a slam-dunk?

 The much bigger worry is that doxyPEP could add fuel to another five-alarm public health fire: antibiotic resistance, which the World Health Organization has called one of the top 10 threats to global public health.
 Using antibiotics intermittently, or not taking enough of them when an infection is brewing, can be a recipe for producing so-called “superbugs,” germs that evolve to evade common antibiotics.
-The way this happens: if a group of germs doesn’t get completely saturated with an antibiotic, only the strongest ones — that is, those that would only be killed by much larger doses of the antibiotic — survive.
+The way this happens: If a group of germs doesn’t get completely saturated with an antibiotic, only the strongest ones — that is, those that would only be killed by much larger doses of the antibiotic — survive.
 Eventually, their offspring may be entirely resistant to that antibiotic.

 (There’s no parallel risk with HIV PrEP because the antiviral medicine it involves doesn’t really have an effect on pathogens other than HIV.
 However, in the early days of HIV PrEP — since proven to be spectacularly effective at preventing HIV — health authorities were likewise hesitant to embrace it due to resistance fears that ended up being unfounded.)

-Celum and Luetkemeyer’s trial is still evaluating the effect of doxycycline on antibiotic resistance in germs in the genital, respiratory, and digestive tracts of its 500-odd study participants.
+The US-based trial is still evaluating the effect of doxycycline on antibiotic resistance in germs in the genital, respiratory, and digestive tracts of its 500-odd study participants.

-If scientists really wanted to understand doxycycline’s resistance-creating potential, Kenyon said, they’d conduct huge studies that track people over the course of several years — something like a study in a dozen cities, involving thousands of people.
+If scientists really wanted to understand doxycycline’s resistance-creating potential, Kenyon said, they’d conduct huge studies that track people over several years — something like a study in a dozen cities, involving thousands of people.
 They’d look for patterns: Does more use of the drug lead to more signals of antibiotic resistance?
 Although studies like that exist for other antibiotics, we don’t have them for doxycycline, he said.

 The drug has for decades been prescribed for people to use for months or even years at a time to prevent acne and malaria, and for maintaining chronic infections.
 A review of studies suggests that people who take long-term doxycycline brew a harder-to-treat version of Staphylococcus aureus, a potentially disease-causing bacteria in the nose.